Kei-K23/Kei-K23/README.md

 # Hi There, <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 My name is Arkar Min and I'm a full-stack developer.
-I use React, NextJS, React Native, Node and TypeScript.
-I'm passionate about solid engineering and crafting full-stack solution.
+I use TypeScript, NodeJS, Python and React.
+I'm passionate about solid engineering and solving the problems.
+I'm deeply interesting in AI/ML.

 I have strong working experiences in various domains and sectors including **streaming services**, **e-commerces**, **educational systems** and etc..
-Most of my free time, I do open-source contributions, exploring new trends in the software development and building open-source full-stack projects, mobile applications and sometimes freelancing.
+Most of my free time, I do open-source contributions, exploring new trends in the software development, learning new skills and building open-source projects, and sometimes freelancing.

 Apart from Software Development and Programming, I love body building and weight lifting.